-A commercial real estate purchase agreement, once signed, finalizes the sale of a commercial property from one party to another in exchange for an agreed-upon sum.
-The document contains details of the property being sold, each party’s obligations to one another, and what must occur in order to close the deal.
-Commercial property is often defined as any real estate intended for the generation of profit in some form.
-This includes:
+A commercial real estate purchase agreement outlines the sale of commercial property from one party to another in exchange for an agreed-upon sum.
+The document contains details of the property being sold, the obligations of both parties, and what must occur in order to close the deal.

 What is a Commercial Purchase Agreement?